hrushikesh009/RedisCacheManager/README.md

 # Intro

-This is a simple redis cache based django demonstration that will help you get started with basic of the Redis and Django Application!
+This is a simple Redis Cache based Django demonstration that will help you get started with basic of the Redis and Django Application!

 # Requirements